prideout/book-webgl/README.md

 # later

+- BUG ColorWheel and LineStipple disappear when resizing the window

+- Rewrite a portion (or all) of my Knot Browser with giza.

 - Turntable: Spin inertia with physical mouse doesn't work.
   I think we can implement something robust by computing an average velocity:
   Keep around a small history of (time,spin,tilt) samples, taken during the drawHook.